tapetums/TTBase/TTBase.English.md

 #pragma pack(pop)

-// Switch the structure w/ or w/o the definition of the UNICODE macro
+// Switch the structure with or without the definition of the UNICODE macro
 #if defined(_UNICODE) || defined(UNICODE)
   using PLUGIN_COMMAND_INFO = PLUGIN_COMMAND_INFO_W;
   using PLUGIN_INFO         = PLUGIN_INFO_W;